robertsLando/Zwave2Mqtt-docker/README.md

 docker kill $APP
 ```

-With this command you should have copied all your container device db in a local folder named `db`.
+With this command you should have copied all your container device db in a local folder named `openzwave`.
 Now you should map this folder inside your container:

 By adding an option: